zukunft/zukunft.com/docs/code_functions_all.md

         \-- type_lists - the system views are filled once per request by set_system_views, but a request that could
 \-- load
     \-- load_by_view_id
-        \-- component_list - the component names with a link to each component as a comma separated list, sorted by
+        \-- component_list - the components sorted by the position in the view and by the name for the components
     \-- load_by_formula_id
         \-- formula_link_list - get the formula link that use this formula from the backend via api
     \-- load